-The most significant feature difference between these two platforms is that Fidelity, at time of writing, does not offer futures trading through its online trading platform.
+The most significant feature difference between these two platforms is that Fidelity, at the time of writing, does not offer futures trading through its online trading platform.
 TD Ameritrade does.

 This is not a difference that should affect the average investor.
-Futures are a high-risk product that can lead to losses beyond your initial investment, and they should be treated accordingly.
+Futures are high-risk products that can lead to losses beyond your initial investment, and they should be treated accordingly.
 However, some sophisticated or highly active investors may find the lack of a futures market a meaningful drawback to the Fidelity platform.

 Readers should note that it is often reported that Fidelity balances this out with a significantly deeper pool of no-fee mutual funds.
-At time of writing this was no longer true.
+At the time of writing, this was no longer true.
 However, this comparison should also be treated as a moving target, as firms add and remove mutual fund offerings on a regular basis.
 It has also been reported that only TD Ameritrade offers fractional share trading but this, too, is no longer true.
 Both platforms now support fractional shares.

-Perhaps the most significant tool which differs between these two services is a little known, but highly useful, tool known as “paper trading.”
+Perhaps the most significant tool which differs between these two services is a little-known, but highly useful, tool known as “paper trading.”
 This tool allows you to simulate action in an account, making trades and gaming out what your portfolio would look like if you took these positions in reality.
-While a lesser known feature, paper trading can be extremely useful especially for relatively new investors looking to learn their way around the market.
+While a lesser-known feature, paper trading can be extremely useful, especially for relatively new investors looking to learn their way around the market.
 TD Ameritrade offers it, while Fidelity does not.

 Otherwise, the suite of research and technical analysis tools available on Fidelity and TD Ameritrade are largely comparable.
 Both allow you to create custom data sets based on your own criteria.
 Each also provides a full range of trading data with which to research your investments.